shaisachs/the-check/README.md

 “My cousin.”
 A beat.
 “Visiting for a bit.
 Very thorough.”

 The man looked up at Frankie, as though hopefully expecting more.
-But she gave hima funny sort of half-frown, as though tasting a creatively-spiced experiment in pasta sauce.
+But she gave him a funny sort of half-frown, as though tasting a creatively-spiced experiment in pasta sauce.

 “People say it works,” she added.